The citizen card offers people the possibility to access public services where and when they want.

 The beating heart of the urban digital transformation

-This group aims to build a community of like-minded cities, working on urban digital twins.
+This group aims to build a community of like-minded cities, working on local digital twins.

 contribute on a voluntary basis to a joint investment plan to adopt and implement common existing digital solutions on a large scale in the EU;